Edmonton Oilers

 The Edmonton Oilers are a professional ice hockey team based in Edmonton.
 The Oilers compete in the National Hockey League (NHL) as a member of the Pacific Division in the Western Conference.
 They play their home games at Rogers Place, which opened in 2016.
-Kris Knoblauch has been the head coach of the team since November 11, 2023, and Stan Bowman has served as general manager since July 24, 2024.
 The Oilers are one of two NHL franchises based in Alberta, the other being the Calgary Flames.
 Their proximity has led to a fierce rivalry known as the "Battle of Alberta".
+They are the NHL franchise with the northernmost home location.

-The Oilers were founded in 1971 by W. D. "Wild Bill" Hunter and Dr. Chuck Allard and played its first season in 1972–73 as one of the 12 founding franchises of the major professional World Hockey Association (WHA).
+The Oilers were founded in 1971 by W. D. "Wild Bill" Hunter and Charles Allard and played its first season in 1972–73 as one of the 12 founding franchises of the major professional World Hockey Association (WHA).
 They were intended to be one of two WHA Alberta teams along with the Calgary Broncos.
 However, when the Broncos relocated and became the Cleveland Crusaders before the WHA's first season began, the team was named the Alberta Oilers.
-They were renamed the Edmonton Oilers the following year and subsequently joined the NHL in 1979 as one of four franchises absorbed through the NHL–WHA merger.
+They were renamed the Edmonton Oilers the following year and joined the NHL in 1979 as one of four franchises absorbed through the NHL–WHA merger.

-After joining the NHL, the Oilers went on to win the Stanley Cup on five occasions: 1983–84, 1984–85, 1986–87, 1987–88 and 1989–90.
+After joining the NHL, the Oilers won the Stanley Cup on five occasions: 1983–84, 1984–85, 1986–87, 1987–88, and 1989–90.
 Along with the Pittsburgh Penguins, they are tied for the most championships won by any team since the NHL–WHA merger, as well as the most won by any team that joined the league in or after 1967.
 Among all NHL teams, only the Montreal Canadiens have won the Stanley Cup more times since the league's 1967 expansion.
 The Oilers also won six straight division titles from 1981–82 through 1986–87.
-Notably, however, the Oilers have not won a division title since 1987, a drought that includes their most recent two Stanley Cup wins and is the longest division title drought in all of the North American major professional sports.
+However, the Oilers have not won a division title since 1987, a drought that includes their most recent two Stanley Cup wins.
+It is the longest division title drought in all of the North American major professional sports.
 (Note: From the 1982 through the 1993 Stanley Cup playoffs, the first two rounds were contested exclusively within the divisions.
 During that time, the Oilers claimed their victories in the Smythe Division final as division championships, not their first-place finishes.
 As a result, the championship banners in the rafters at Rogers Place (and, formerly, Northlands Coliseum) recognize the team as "Smythe Division Champions" for 1982–83, 1983–84, 1984–85, 1986–87, 1987–88, 1989–90, 1990–91 and 1991–92.)
 For their overall success in the 1980s and early 1990s, the Oilers team of this era has been honoured with dynasty status by the Hockey Hall of Fame.